portalgun/AMA.py/README.md

 )
 ```

-x - meshgird for stimulus, used for plotting
+x - meshgird for stimulus, used for plotting TODO

 stimuli - data